-ICDL Ireland has recently made some changes to our team.
-We’d like to introduce our new team members; each have many years of experience in digital skills development.
+Each of our team members have many years of experience in digital skills development.

 Linda Keane, General Manager, has overall responsibility for ICDL Ireland and ensures your learners can assess build and certify their competence to the global ICDL standard.

 Claudia Delaney, Market Development Manager, offers expert experience to assist you in joining the ICDL family, by tailoring certification solutions to best suit your learners’ needs.
 As an Accredited Test Centre, Claudia can help you get the most out of the extensive range of ICDL programmes.

 Colm O’Hara, Partner Support Specialist, is your first port-of-call to help with any queries you may have as an Accredited Test Centre.